Here's my official bio and artist statement.

 In 2010, Gnade left Portland and went "back to the land," starting the Hard Fifty Farm in rural Kansas with Jessie Duke.
 Before relocating to Ann Arbor, Michigan with her two toddler sons and partner, journalist, TED Fellow, and Green is the New Red author Will Potter, Duke launched the publishing house Pioneers Press in 2013, releasing Gnade’s next two books, a novel, Caveworld, and his sole work of nonfiction, The Do-It-Yourself Guide to Fighting the Big Motherfuckin‘ Sad, which would become the #1 bestseller of Powell’s Books‘ small press section for many consecutive years following its publication.

 Gnade's third novel, This is the End of Something But It's Not the End of You, was released February 14th, 2020 via Three One G and Pioneers Press.
-The novel was reprinted in February of 2021 by Three One G and Bread & Roses Press.
+The novel was reprinted in February of 2021 by Three One G and Chelsea, Michigan's Bread & Roses Press.
+This is the End received press from NPR, The San Diego Union-Tribune, Publisher's Weekly, Buzzfeed, and more.

 His fourth, Float Me Away, Floodwaters, was released January 5th, 2021 by Bread & Roses Press and Three One G.

 In February of 2021, Gnade launched a record label to release poetry and stories on cassette.
-Hello America Stereo Cassette has issued work by Jared Thomas Friend with music by Gogo Erlandson and Death Ribbons, Juliet Escoria, Sam Johnson, Lora Mathis, Jessie Lynn McMains, Charlotte Larson with music by Jeff Cowdon, and Nathaniel Kennon Perkins.
+Hello America Stereo Cassette has issued tapes and mixtape tracks from Jared Thomas Friend with music by Gogo Erlandson and Death Ribbons, Canada's Prairie Girl Collective, Juliet Escoria, Nicole Morning, Youthmovies (a reissue of Honey Slides), Gary Bunting, Eileen Ramos, Marty Hillard of the rap group Ebony Tusks, Lora Mathis, Dmitry Samarov, Jessie Lynn McMains, Nathaniel Kennon Perkins, and more.